sahil-gusain/learningReact/README.md

 Error-handling: Handles errors during the request-response cycle.app.use((err, req, res, next))
 Built-in: Included with Express (e.g., express.json(), express.urlencoded()).Parses request bodies or serves static files
 Third-party: External packages (e.g., morgan, helmet).

+# MONGODB
+schema vs model
+Schema defines the structure of a document or record in a MongoDB collection wheareas model represents a MongoDB collection that acts as a class.It is created by compiling the schema